 - good customer service.

 I spent months researching and travelling on a few different airlines.
 I focused on those who offered the best network for Australian-based members.
-On the short-list were; Singapore Airlines, Emirates, Qantas, Virgin Australia and Etihad.
+On the short-list were; Singapore Airlines, Emirates, Qantas, Virgin Australia and Etihad Airways.
 In the end, I chose Virgin Australia’s Velocity Frequent Flyer Program for a few reasons.

-Note: Whilst Virgin Australia is an Australian-based airline, the tips in this article may also apply if you hold a frequent flyer membership with or regularly travel on; Singapore Airlines, Etihad Airways, Delta Air Lines, Hawaiian Airline, Hong Kong Airlines, and many other carriers listed here.
+Note: Whilst Virgin Australia is an Australian-based airline, the tips in this article may also apply if you hold a frequent flyer membership with or regularly travel on; Singapore Airlines, Etihad Airways, Delta Air Lines, Hawaiian Airlines, Hong Kong Airlines, Virgin Atlantic and many other carriers listed here.
 Virgin Australia holds partnerships with these airlines, meaning that status credits may be transferable as are the benefits of holding Gold Status with Virgin Australia.

 1) Ability to Earn Gold Status Quickly